gfoot/picoprom/README.md

 Cloning and Building from Source
 --------------------------------
-1. Set up pico-sdk according to the Pico's getting-started guide.
+1. Set up `pico-sdk` according to the Pico's getting-started guide.
-2. Clone this repository alongside the pico-sdk
+2. Clone this repository alongside `pico-sdk`
-3. Create a "build" folder
+3. Create a `build` folder
-4. From within the build folder, type: cmake ..
+4. From within the `build` folder, type: `cmake ..`
-5. From within the build folder, type: make
+5. From within the `build` folder, type: `make`